In 2011, I heard the story of Abdulrahman Al-Awlaki

 My real name, meanwhile, has no background or history.
 It would be more confusing to people who largely know me as Crit to know me under my real name.

-Ultimately, I don’t want to attach a particular real-world identity to myself as my writings are international.
+Ultimately, I don’t want to attach a particular real-world identity to myself as my writing is international.
 They are of course biased by my culture and upbringing, but I write for the entire world and don’t want to be pushed into a box of being one person in particular.